Adelost/historical-pattern-index/METHODOLOGY.md

 These events may be added once the 10-year threshold is reached and scholarly consensus emerges.

-Events outside this scope are not excluded for being "less important"—they're excluded because our methodology cannot score them reliably.
+Events outside this scope are not excluded for being "less important".
+They're excluded because our methodology cannot score them reliably.

 ---